 |Mixer Ch 1-8||< 1||~44||< 1||~21|

 All values in kByte/s

 For better comparison here are some differences regarding the data requested by the apps:

 Why the lag?

 You still may wonder "why does the iPad app lag sometimes?"
-The data that is shown to you on the screen is not cached inside the app, it's the last data that was received from the X32 via network.
-This means, when you drag the fader on the screen with your finger, the fader shown on the screen will only move when the value that is send back from the X32 to X32-Mix was updated.
-On a regular network this isn't a issue, but we're talking about a Wifi network that has to transfer a lot of small packets in both directions.
-Depending on the Wifi-Router some packets will get lost and the average latency will increase.
-Also when you change the view in X32-Mix it has to wait until all required values arrived before it can show any content as the app has no local cache to store old values.
+The data that is displayed on screen is not cached inside the app, it's the last data that was received from the X32 via the network.
+This means, when you drag the fader on the screen with your finger, the fader shown on the screen only moves when the value that is sent back from the X32 to X32-Mix is updated.
+On a regular network this isn't a issue, but we're talking about a WiFi network that has to transfer a lot of small packets in both directions.
+Depending on the WiFi-Router, some packets will get lost and the average latency will increase.
+Also when you change the view in X32-Mix it has to wait until all required values arrive before it can show any content as the app has no local cache to store old values.

 How does Mixing Station stay in sync?

 As you may have noticed, UDP may drop some packages.
-If a value has been changed (like a mute button) and the packet gets lost and the app will not be notified about the change.
-To overcome this issue, Mixing Station syncs all required values in the background periodically to overcome this issue.
-This also means that if a package gets lost the app might be out of sync for up to 1 minute.
+If a value has been changed (like a mute button) and the packet gets lost, the app will not be notified about the change.
+To overcome this issue, Mixing Station periodically syncs all required values in the background.
+This also means that if a package gets lost, the app might be out of sync for up to 1 minute.